Alexander Russell (composer): Teacher

 Russell was for 20 years (1917–1935) the first Henry Clay Frick Professor of Music and director of music at Princeton University.
 He was also named resident organist for the 4 manual Aeolian Organ at Proctor Hall, donated in 1916 by Mr. Frick.
 (The Aeolian was removed in 1963 and replaced with a 2 manual instrument).

 By rare diplomacy he achieved great success at Princeton, for he made good music popular among his students.
 This was not easily accomplished, for it was only by time-honored prejudices could be beaten down.
 Dr. Russell directed the university glee club which was not dedicated to the singing of the classics.
 With characteristic tact he made no attempt to change that, but after he had won their confidence he suggested the formation of another organization called the Princeton Choristers.
 The later organization would sing the best in choral music.
 Success came slowly but after the first performance was a great success, new members flocked to the Choristers and eventually the officers of the glee club asked that the two organizations be merged.
 At the time they were known as the Princeton Choristers Glee Club.

 In addition Dr. Russell made his lectures in music appreciation one of the most popular courses in the curriculum even though students gained no graduation credits for attending.
 He also held Sunday afternoon organ recitals which were very well attended.

-In the 1920s Russell chaired a committee that designed the famous 4 manual Ernest M. Skinner organ at the 2000 seat Princeton University Chapel designed by Ralph Adams Cram.
+In the 1920s Russell chaired a committee that designed the famous 4 manual Ernest M. Skinner organ at the 2,000-seat Princeton University Chapel designed by Ralph Adams Cram.

 Russell was chosen to play the organ for the funeral of Thomas Alva Edison in 1931.

+Russell died at his home in DeWitt, New York on November 24, 1953.